stephen-puiszis/sunrise/README.md

 # Sunrise Ghost Theme

+### Remaining Todos

+- Add a welcome or intro panel to the homepage
+- Add a categories page
+- Add tags to each post page
+- Add search
 # Development

 Styles are compiled using Gulp/PostCSS to polyfill future CSS spec.
 You'll need [Node](https://nodejs.org/), [Yarn](https://yarnpkg.com/) and [Gulp](https://gulpjs.com) installed globally.
 After that, from the theme's root directory: